learn-co-curriculum/phase-0-css-kitten-lab/README.md

 5. open this folder in your code editor.
 6. Use the comments in **css/place-kitty.css** to write the correct selectors to move each kitty into the wheelbarrow.

-<a href='https://learn.co/lessons/css-kitten-wheelbarrow' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/css-kitten-wheelbarrow' title='CSS Kitten Wheelbarrow'>CSS Kitten Wheelbarrow</a> on Learn.co and start learning to code for free.</p>